matt-cheng/I-could-have-travelled-how-many-times/README.md

 # Travel Opportunity Calculator

-Ever wonder how many flights you could have taken with all that time spent in meetings, on hold, or binge-watching?
+Ever wonder how many flights you could have taken with all that time spent in traffic?
 Enter your hours and pick two airports — this calculator tells you how many times you could have made the trip.

 ## Features